code-423n4/2023-05-juicebox/README.md

 - Does it use an oracle?: No
 - Does the token conform to the ERC20 standard?:  true
 - Are there any novel or unique curve logic or mathematical models?: none
-- Does it use a timelock function?:
+- Does it use a timelock function?: false
-- Is it an NFT?:
+- Is it an NFT?: false
 - Does it have an AMM?:   true
-- Is it a fork of a popular project?:
+- Is it a fork of a popular project?: false
-- Does it use rollups?:
+- Does it use rollups?: false
-- Is it multi-chain?:
+- Is it multi-chain?: false
 - Does it use a side-chain?: false
 ```

 # Tests

-*Provide every step required to build the project from a fresh git clone, as well as steps to run the tests with a gas report.*

-*Note: Many wardens run Slither as a first pass for testing.
-Please document any known errors with no workaround.*
+Anyone can deploy `juice-buyback` using the provided forge script.

+To run this repo, you'll need [Foundry](https://book.getfoundry.sh/) and [NodeJS](https://nodejs.dev/en/learn/how-to-install-nodejs/) installed.

+Install the dependencies with `npm install && git submodule update --init --force --recursive`, you should then be able to run the tests using `forge test` or deploy a new delegate using `forge script Deploy` (and the correct arguments, based on the chain and key you want to use - see the [Foundry docs](https://book.getfoundry.sh/)).